 Western and Central North Pacific Ocean (WCNPO) striped marlin, caught within the Western and Central Pacific Fisheries Commission (WCPFC) Convention Area and north of the equator, is experiencing overfishing.
 The Western Pacific Fishery Management Council (Council), at its 193rd meeting on December 6 to 8, 2022, considered alternative management options for U.S. fisheries for this stock.
 A proposed rule to promulgate a previously preferred alternative was withdrawn by NMFS because the purpose in need in the previous Council action is moot given the stock status of no longer overfished under the Council's adopted status determination criteria.
-The previous purpose and need addressed the Council's obligation to end international overfishing and sustain long-term viability of the resource.
+The previous purpose and need addressed the Council's obligation to end international overfishing.
+However, the Council may still consider taking action to implement a catch limit to prevent overfishing and sustain long-term viability of the resource.
 It may also take action to implement the WCPFC catch limits defined in Conservation and Management Measure (CMM) 2024-06 adopted in December 2024 (WCPFC 2024).
-There are five Alternatives for Council consideration, setting catch limits for WCNPO striped marlin in 2025, 2026, and 2027:
+There are four Alternatives for Council consideration, setting catch limits for WCNPO striped marlin in 2025, 2026, and 2027: